protege_pizza

 Many enterprise “ontologies” are actually only taxonomies because they lack formal semantics.

-One of the most powerful productivity features demostrated in the Pizza tutorial is the “Create Class Hierarchy” wizard.
+One of the most powerful productivity features demonstrated in the Pizza tutorial is the “Create Class Hierarchy” wizard.

 In Protégé, from menu [Tools] > [Create class hierarchy…]

-Instead of manually creating classes one by one, Protégé allow ontology engineers to rapidly construct semantic hierarchies using indentation-based structure.
+Instead of manually creating classes one by one, Protégé allows ontology engineers to rapidly construct semantic hierarchies using indentation-based structure.

 For example: